HarshGG/math-api-server/readme.md

 ## Math API Server

-This time we're going to write an API server that solves math problems for us.
-Each route is a different formula to solve, and values will be passed as GET arguments.
+Description: an API server that solves math problems for us.
+Each route is a different formula to solve, and values will be passed as GET arguments<br>
+Language: Python<br>
+Project Type: School project, solo<br>
+Purpose: Further expand knowledge on how to program an API server, this time with more routes<br>

 Let's look at the area of a square route below.
 The route is listed as `/area/square` with one variable `s`.
-Calling `http://localhost:3001/area/square?s=10` should return JSON with the answer.
+Calling `http://localhost:3001/area/square?s=10` returns JSON with the answer.
 For that route the JSON returned would be.

 ```json
 {